-An agency participating in NIBRS may, of course, update more data than is required by the FBI UCR Program's policy.
+An agency participating in NIBRS may, of course, update more data than is required by the FBI's UCR Program policy.
 If a reporting state UCR Program (or a direct agency participant) updates a record in its RMS, it should also submit the updated record for the national file.